Quansight-Labs/free-threaded-compatibility/docs/tracking.md

 information for a wider range of packages, but only tracks whether or not they have wheels on PyPI.

-If you are using conda-forge, you can track the packages still waiting to be migrated [on the conda forge website](https://conda-forge.org/status/migration/?name=python314t).
+If you are using conda-forge, you can track the packages still waiting to be migrated [on the conda-forge website](https://conda-forge.org/status/migration/?name=python314t).

 If there's a bug related to free-threading in a library you use, please open